The Culinary Institute of America – Hyde Park

 If you have been thinking about attending culinary arts school, you are most likely asking yourself questions like how much is it going to cost, how long will it take to graduate, how & where do I apply and is financial aid available?

 If you are interested in attending culinary arts school at The Culinary Institute of America we recommend you look at the information below and see if this school is the right fit.
-If it is, click on the course form, then fill out the short questionnaire and a representative from the school will contact you to answer any additional questions about the school, costs, financial aid and how to apply.
+If it is, contact the school directly and ask to speak with one of their customer service representatives.

 About the The Culinary Institute of America